-On November 16, 2009, Babie Orusakwe ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On December 2, 2009, Edith Eastman-Ajaero ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was ET-15 Social Studies Teacher at Transition Academy ("Transition").
-Employee was serving in Educational Service status at the time he was terminated.
+Employee's position of record at the time her position was abolished was ET-10 Special Education Coordinator at Transition Academy at Shadd ("Transition").
+Employee was serving in Educational Service status at the time she was terminated.

 I was assigned this matter on February 6, 2012.
 On February 9, 2012, I sent out an Order wherein I ordered the parties to submit written briefs on the issue of whether the OEA may exercise jurisdiction over the instant matter.
 Due to a typographical error in said order, I issued an Amended Order on February 15, 2012.
-On March 16, 2012, I issued another order wherein the parties were required to address whether Agency conducted the instant RIF in accordance with all applicable District laws, statues, and regulations.
-Agency timely complied while Employee did not submit his brief as was required by the aforementioned orders.
-Accordingly, on May 2, 2012, I issued an Order for Statement of Good Cause wherein Employee was required to submit a statement explaining his failure to adhere to the deadline as was previously prescribed.
-He was also directed to submit his legal brief.
-Employee's response was due on or before May 14, 2012.
-Employee complied and submitted his brief as was ordered.
+On May 2, 2012, I issued another order wherein Employee's request for an extension of time in which to file a brief was granted.
+Accordingly, both parties have since submitted their respective briefs in this matter.
 After reviewing the documents of record, I find that there are no material issues of fact in dispute.
 Therefore, I further find that an evidentiary hearing is unwarranted in this matter.
 The record is now closed.